chippawah/sibi-example/README.md

 To run the app you can use either `docker-compose up` or run a local instance of MongoDB and use the `yarn start` command.
-In either case you can open `http://localhost:3000` in your browser.
+In either case you can open `http://localhost:3000` in your browser to view the React client.

+To view the GraphQL playground go to `http://localhost:9090`

 > *You need to make sure the MongoDB instance is running before the server starts.*
 >